 A few types of braking systems were used.
 Concord created a foot pedal for the driver that activated a wooden block.
 This block pressed the rim of the wheel that slowed the coach.
 All stress points had iron reinforcement.4

-Basic Parts of a Stagecoach
+Building a Stagecoach

 Types of Coaches